 - Three self advocates presented at the Australasian Society for Intellectual Disability (ASID) conference in New Zealand

-- 16 self advocates attended the annual ‘Having a Say’ conference in Victoria
+- Self advocates attend and speak at the annual ‘Having a Say’ conference in Victoria

-- A self advocate met with the South Australian Premier several times, advocating for people with intellectual disability
+- A self advocate met with the former South Australian Premier Jay Weatherill several times, advocating for people with intellectual disability

-- Self Advocates commenced a bullying and community education program for school students
+- Self Advocates conducted a bullying and community education program for school students